sieverett/BuffaloBuff/README.md

 This project is a Python-based Telegram bot that leverages the AutoGen agentic framework to facilitate conversations.
 The bot can respond to text messages, convert text to uppercase, and initiate chat sessions using the `rag_agents` module.

-# Demo

-In Telegram app, start at chat typing `@BuffaloBuff` and selecting the bot to start chatting.

 ## Features

 - **Chat Functionality**: The bot initiates and maintains conversations using the `ragproxyagent` and `assistant` from the `rag_agents` module.